 10 Great Reasons to Visit Canada and more about the Country

 As I write this from my home in Southern California thinking about Canada to me seems almost like the United States.
 Of course Canadians will almost surely disagree with that.
 Actually there are way more than 10 great reasons to visit Canada.
-A trip through that big neighboring country is just as exciting as traveling through the U.S.
+A trip through that big neighbouring country is just as exciting as travelling through the U.S.

 Located in the northern part of the continent, Canada is a North American country consisting of ten provinces and three territories.
 It extends from the Atlantic to the Pacific and northward into the Arctic Ocean.